Hybrid (British band): 2018–2019: Light of the Fearless

 On 11 May 2018, Hybrid claimed that their then-upcoming album had been completed.

 On 22 June 2018, Hybrid announced their fifth studio album, Light of the Fearless.
 Its lead single, "Light Up", was released on 13 July 2018 alongside remixes from Loadstar and Matt Lange.
 The album was released on digital download and streaming services on 27 July 2018.

 On 21 July 2018, Hybrid released a trailer for the album, which features recording sessions with the City of Prague Philharmonic Orchestra.

 On 21 February 2019, Hybrid released a short film to accompany their single "Hold Your Breath".
 The film featured James Purefoy alongside Hybrid's Mike and Charlotte Truman in starring roles.
 James Purefoy had previously worked with Hybrid on Interlude in Prague.

 2021: Black Halo

 On 26 March 2021, the duo released a new single, "Flashpoint".
 Two more singles, "Nails" and "Sky Full of Diamonds", were released afterwards.
-Their sixth album, Black Halo, was announced on the 14th of June 2021 and was released on 9 July.
+Their sixth album, Black Halo, was announced on 14 June 2021 and was released on 9 July.